danirod/danirod/README.md

 **Hi, I am Dani.**
 * I am a freelance software engineer.
 Interested in backends, but fullstack by accident.
-* Did you know that you can hire me?
+* Did you know that you can hire me for your next project or idea?
 Check out [danirod.dev][ddev] for more information.
 * I have a blog / website at [danirod.es][danirod] where I want about things of my interest.
 * I also work as a content creator for my online projects: [makigas][makigas] and its side [YouTube channel][makigasyt].
 * You can find me on [LinkedIn][linkedin], [Stack Overflow][stackoverflow] and [Mastodon][mastodon].